Skip to content

 ARC-IT Foundational Service Packages

-The diagram below groups multiple service packages that support other service packages, or perhaps in other words foundational service packages.
-By interrogating these support service packages, it is therefore possible to essentially identify the foundational standards.
-ARC-IT Support (Foundational Service Packages)
+The diagram below shows the ITS Services that ARC-IT classifies as support packages.
+By interrogating these support service packages, it is possible to identify what this site considers the foundational standards.

 Example: SU05: Location and Time